Operation: Wake Up

 Operation: Wake Up is the fourth studio album by American singer Mike Posner, released on December 18, 2020.
 It is a concept album, rapped from the first-person perspective of a fictionalized version of himself.
 The album features a singular guest appearance from Jessie J.

+With his last three albums at least charting somewhere.
+Operation: Wake Up failed to land on any chart despite positive reviews.

 Recording and release

 Operation: Wake Up was recorded and written in the basement of Posner's parents' house in Detroit, where he was staying following his father's cancer diagnosis and treatment.
 His father succumbed to the disease in 2017.
 The album was released as a surprise album.

 Content

 Operation: Wake Up shows the mental breakdown experienced by a fictionalized Mike Posner over a 48-hour period, with Posner playing every character.
 Posner described the album as "a fictional story that blurs the line between reality and performance art."